codejake/hackintosh-guide/README.md

 ### Should I build a hackintosh or buy a Mac?

 If you have to ask, just buy a Mac instead.
-You'll spend much more money and have much less expandability, the safety and support you get with a Mac probably makes the price premium  worth it.
+You'll spend much more money and have much less expandability, but the safety and support you get with a Mac probably makes the price premium worth it.

 Even though the hackintosh process has been much-streamlined as of late, it still involves quite a bit of tinkering.